 Volcanoes are found in three states – extinct, dormant and active.
 However, there is some disagreement between scientists about the definition of what an extinct, dormant and active volcano is.
-For most, an active volcano is one that has experienced some activity within the last 10,000 years.
+For most, an active volcano has experienced some activity within the last 10,000 years.
 The problem with this definition is that a volcano may have erupted some 3000 years ago but is unlikely to erupt again in the future.
-Others suggest that active volcanoes must be currently displaying some sort of activity, and not limited to eruption.
+Others suggest that active volcanoes must be currently displaying some sort of activity and not limited to eruption.
 This activity could be the release of gases or frequent seismic (earthquake) activity.

 The most active volcano in the world is Kilauea volcano on Hawaii.
 This is followed by Etna in Italy and Piton de la Fournaise on La Réunion island.